 TAKE A MOMENT TO EXPLORE YOUR ACCOUNT

 Go through all the tabs, including Acquisition and Behavior.
-In the below screenshot, you’ll see the various types of data available to you under the Audience tab.
+You’ll see various types of data available to you under the Audience tab.
 You’ll be able to see which countries people are coming from to arrive at your site, the percentage that are on mobile devices and more.

 THE NUMBERS DON’T MATTER – IT’S THE STORY THAT THE NUMBERS TELL WHICH MATTERS